aadityasai37/lynis-sdk/documentation/09-testing.md

 # Testing

-Lynis has a developer mode to test your changes.
-The easiest way to activate is by including the developer profile (developer.prf), included in the Lynis tree.
+Leenus has a developer mode to test your changes.
+The easiest way to activate is by including the developer profile (developer.prf), included in the Leenus tree.

 ```
-./lynis audit system --profile developer.prf
+./leenus audit system --profile developer.prf
 ```

 The developer profile will activate developer mode, enable debugging and perform a non-interrupted run.